zerasul/mdbook_en/3Architecture/architecture.md

 ## I/O Controller

 An important part of having a video game console is being able to use peripherals and controllers.
-The Sega Mega Drive had two built-in Atari-type ports (DE9 type); these ports allowed to connect both 3 and 6-button controllers, as well as other peripherals.
+The Sega Mega Drive had two built-in Atari-type ports (DE9 type); these ports allowed it to connect both 3 and 6-button controllers, as well as other peripherals.

 In the early Mega Drive models on the back, a serial port was allowed to be connected.
 This was used by the Mega Modem to connect the Sega Mega Drive to the Internet via the telephone line.

 By default, only 2 controllers were allowed to be connected to the Mega Drive through the various ports available on the Mega Drive.
 However, there were special cartridges (J-CART), which had two additional ports on the cartridge itself; allowing up to 4 players.

 All this was done by the Input-Output controller.
-This controller was connecting to both the 16-bit bus and the 8-bit bus to be able to access both Mega Drive mode and Master System backwards compatible mode.
+This controller was connected to both the 16-bit bus and the 8-bit bus to be able to access both Mega Drive mode and Master System backwards compatible mode.

-## Auxiliar Port (MCD)
+## Auxiliary Port (MCD)

-One of the important parts of the Mega Drive, was its ability to expand; thanks among others to its Mega CD accessory.
+One of the important parts of the Mega Drive was its ability to expand; thanks among others to its Mega CD accessory.

-This accessory allowed to increase computing, graphics and even sound capabilities by having access to a CD-ROM reader.
+This accessory allowed for increased computing, graphics and even sound capabilities by having access to a CD-ROM reader.

-The connector for the Mega CD, was located at the bottom right and connected through a few pins.
+The connector for the Mega CD was located at the bottom right and connected through a few pins.
 This connector was connected to the 16-bit bus to be accessed through the Motorola 68000.

 ## References